MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting determines whether remote paths can be used for file shortcut (.lnk file) icons.

-If you enable this policy setting, file shortcut icons are allowed to be obtained from remote paths.
+- If you enable this policy setting, file shortcut icons are allowed to be obtained from remote paths.

-If you disable or do not configure this policy setting, file shortcut icons that use remote paths are prevented from being displayed.
+- If you disable or do not configure this policy setting, file shortcut icons that use remote paths are prevented from being displayed.

+> [!NOTE]
-Note: Allowing the use of remote paths in file shortcut icons can expose users’ computers to security risks.
+> Allowing the use of remote paths in file shortcut icons can expose users' computers to security risks.
 <!-- EnableShellShortcutIconRemotePath-Description-End -->

 <!-- EnableShellShortcutIconRemotePath-Editable-Begin -->